BBaysinger/bb-portfolio/deploy-lagoon/DEPLOYMENT.md

 ## Deployment Orchestrators

-Two orchestrators are available depending on your rollout strategy:

-- Legacy (single-instance): `deploy/scripts/deployment-orchestrator-legacy.sh`
-  - Use for straightforward, in-place deploys on the active EC2 host.
-  - Quick run: `npm run orchestrate:legacy:containers-only` (regenerates env and restarts containers).
+The Lagoon (blue/green) orchestrator is the only supported path:

-- Lagoon (blue/green): `deploy/scripts/deployment-orchestrator.sh` (wrapper available at `deploy-lagoon/scripts/lagoon-orchestrator.sh`)
+- `deploy/scripts/deployment-orchestrator.sh` (wrapper available at `deploy-lagoon/scripts/lagoon-orchestrator.sh`)
   - Stages a candidate alongside the active instance and supports promotion.
   - Quick runs:
     - Containers-only: `npm run orchestrate:containers-only`